Injury management is a broad term that encompasses a number of processes for assisting injured employees, including:

 Further information can be found at the

-fact sheet (PDF,185KB) containing practical strategies for minimising voice strain.
+fact sheet containing practical strategies for minimising voice strain.

 Voice Amplifier Program

 The department provides personal voice amplifiers for departmental staff with vocal injury or disability.
 Staff who supply written specialist medical advice (from an Ear, Nose and Throat Doctor or a Speech Pathologist) stating that they require a voice amplifier to perform their role are eligible for a voice amplifier.
 Voice amplifiers are provided as an asset to schools and are loaned to the employee with the vocal injury or disability.
-Requests for voice amplifiers, with the attached medical advice, can be emailed directly to the Organisational Health unit for processing at
+Requests for voice amplifiers with attached medical advice and the name of the school to receive the voice amplifier can be emailed directly to the Organisational Safety and Wellbeing unit for processing at